Atopic Dermatitis (Eczema)

 What is atopic dermatitis?

-Atopic dermatitis is a skin problem that causes dry skin, intense itching, and then a red, raised rash.
+Atopic dermatitis, sometimes called eczema, is a skin problem that causes dry skin, intense itching, and then a red, raised rash.
 It's most common in babies and children.
 It cannot be spread from person to person.

 Some children with atopic dermatitis outgrow it or have milder cases as they get older.
 Also, a person may get atopic dermatitis as an adult.
 For some people, atopic dermatitis may be a long-lasting (chronic) skin problem that requires more than one treatment.